Enabling

 |

-Overview of a K12LTSP Open Source Lab
+Overview of a K12LTSP

-to setup our system:
+Open Source Lab to setup our system:

 A default K12LTSP installation uses two ethernet cards; eth0 and eth1.

 One card connects the server to your school network.
-The other card creates a
+The other card creates a private

-easily have multiple LTSP servers in your building all sharing the same default
+have multiple LTSP servers in your building all sharing the same default

 configuration.
 Servers are "plug and play" with little or no